harripd/burstH2MM/docs/source/AccessResult.rst

 Table of attributes
 -------------------

-Below is a list and desciption of the different possible parameters and their descriptions.
+Below is a list and description of the different possible parameters and their descriptions.

 +----------------------+----------------------------------------------------------------+---------------+
 | Attribute            | Description                                                    | Type          |